bhall2001/moduops-www/frontend/docs/xchange.md

 The initial release of the ModuOps Xchange is hosted on Google Drive, ensuring accessibility to users around the world.
 By installing Google Drive on your system, you can easily access the Xchange using the shared link provided.
 Additionally, integrating the ModuOps Xchange with your local file system is straightforward, enhancing convenience and usability.

 :::tip
-To open links in a new browser tab, simply right-click on the link and select "Open link in new tab" from the context menu.
+To open links in a new browser tab, simply right-click on the link and select "Open link in New Tab" from the context menu.
 :::

 Ensure you have Google Drive installed on your local system.
 [Download Drive for desktop here](https://www.google.com/drive/download/).